Odette-International-Ltd/transport-track-and-trace-api/documents/2 - Transport Track and Trace API.md

 Please note: This is a copy of the original VDA/Odette recommendation.
 The official versions are available at www.vda.de and www.odette.org .

-Publisher 	Verband der Automobilindustrie e.V.
-(VDA) Behrenstrasse 35, 10117 Berlin www.vda.de
-This recommendation was developed by AK SID together with an Odette project group.
-Copyright 	Odette International & Verband der Automobilindustrie e.V.
-(VDA) Reprint, also in extracts, is only permitted, if the source is stated.
-Copyright Version 	Version 1.0, June 2021

 If you notice any errors, omissions or ambiguities in these recommendations, please contact VDA without delay so that these errors can be rectified.
 # 1. Introduction